Serving all people by providing personalized health and wellness through exemplary care, education and research.

 A stroke is a brain injury caused by the interruption of blood flow to part of the brain.
 Stroke can be caused by a blocked blood vessel (ischemic stroke) or by bleeding in the brain (hemorrhagic stroke).
 The brain needs a constant supply of oxygen, which is carried by the blood.
 When blood flow stops, brain cells start to die.

 Stroke is much more common in adults than children.
 Because a stroke isn't expected in a child, the diagnosis may be delayed.
 A child, however, often recovers more easily than an adult because a child's brain is still developing.
+The risk of stroke is highest before the age of one and is one of the top 10 causes of death in children.

 Some conditions put children at an increased risk for stroke.